-My two year old and four year old wear the same size in clothes (told you he was big!), so I just pack one easy change of clothes in my bag and I leave one in the car.
+My two-year-old and four-year-old wear the same size in clothes (told you he was big!), so I pack one easy change of clothes in my bag, and I leave one in the car.
 Just in case there is a potty accident or food mess.

 Just because messes happen, doesn’t mean I want them to “happen” all over everything in my bag.
 I can put soiled clothes into this little waterproof wet bag until I can get home to toss them into the wash.

-We don’t allow our kids to use devices unless we’re on a plane or a car trip, so I always have a little activity for them for waiting at restaurants.
+We don’t allow our kids to use devices unless we’re on a plane or a car trip, so I always have a little activity for them at restaurants.

 My toddler is still pacifier dependent.
 Judge away, supermoms.
 This is our emergency sanity saver!